dtumad/5607FinalProject/README.md

 Rotation doesn't work properly (especially left right when not looking from even with the horizon), THIS IS KINDA TOUGH TO DO CORRECTLY, MAYBE DON'T BOTHER

-Moving the GUI too fast also rotates the world

 Lighting is technichally one-sided, creates wierd shadow + specular interaction

 Some implementation of GL_Lines primitive, for axis, tick marks, potentially grides, lines along functions